artghieri/Data-Structures-and-Algorithms-in-C/README.md

 The **RAM** **(Random-Access Machine)** model is the primary framework for *algorithm analysis*.
 In this model, instructions execute sequentially with constant time for each operation, closely resembling real computers.
 It covers *common instructions*, *data types*, and *control flow*.
 While it simplifies some real-world complexities, like *memory hierarchy*, it offers reliable performance predictions.
 Analyzing algorithms in the **RAM** model can be challenging, requiring mathematical tools, but it aids in selecting efficient algorithms for various tasks.

+#### Worst-Case, Average-Case, Best-Case, and Amortized Time Complexity

+**Worst-Case Running Time:** This denotes the behavior of an algorithm with respect to the **worst possible case** of the input instance.
+The* worst-case running time* of an algorithm is an ***upper bound*** on the running time for any input.
+Therefore, having the knowledge of *worst-case running time* gives us an assurance that the algorithm will never go beyond this time limit.

+**Average-Case Running Time:** The *average-case running time* of an algorithm is an estimate of the running time for an ***average*** input.
+It specifies the expected behavior of the algorithm when the input is randomly drawn from a given distribution. *Average-case running time* assumes that all inputs of a given size are equally likely.

+**Best-Case Running Time:** The term ***best-case performance*** is used to analyze an algorithm under optimal conditions.
+For example, the best case for a simple linear search on an array occurs when the desired element is the first in the list.
+However, while developing and choosing an algorithm to solve a problem, we hardly base our decision on the best-case performance.
+It is always recommended to improve the *average performance* and the *worst-case performance* of an algorithm.

+**Amortized Running Time:** Amortized running time refers to the time required to perform a sequence of (related) operations averaged over all the operations performed.
+Amortized analysis guarantees the average performance of each operation in the worst case.

 ### Asymptotic Notation